kadavilrahul/generate_html_from_csv/README.md

 bash data/import_csv.sh
 ```

 10. Check if data was imported sucessfully.
-Only firsst five products are see
+Only firsst five products will be visible.
 - Check also the HTML page if search bar is functional

 ```bash